Digital Post

 • access your post from businesses that you have consented to sending you post through e-Boks.

-Mit.dk is a new platform that is run and owned by the business Netcompany Group A/S, which from 21 November 2022 offer their users to receive post from businesses, for instance your bank or your insurance company.
+Mit.dk is run and owned by the business Netcompany Group A/S, which from 21 November 2022 offer their users to receive post from businesses, for instance your bank or your insurance company.

 It is not mandatory to receive post digitally from businesses, but you can as a user choose to consent to it.
 You can do this either directly or indirectly, for instance through a customer agreement with your bank or through an employment contract with your employer.